The Girl from Tomorrow: Silverthorn

 Silverthorn (John Howard) is a villain from the year 2500.
-Silverthorn's most noticeable traits are his deviousness and violent tendencies.
+Silverthorn's most noticeable traits are his deviousness and tendencies of violence.
 He can be very charming, but this is a front so he can double-cross people.
 He is also extremely brave, risking his life to save a drowning boy in order to gain Lorien's trust, and tests the Time Gate on himself when none of his cronies are willing.
 He kidnaps Alana and flees to 1990, where he hopes he can rule the world.
 While in 1990, Silverthorn makes himself a millionaire by accessing the Time Capsule's computer, finding out details of local horse races, then successfully betting on the winners - buying such luxuries as a large white stretch limousine (driven by Eddie) and a large house, as well as setting up a business called Futures Incorporated as a front for his devious plans.
 However, Silverthorn has an inoperable brain tumour as a result of being exposed to high levels of radiation in his own time period, occasionally suffering severe headaches that can cause him to collapse, and cannot obtain further supplies of the pills he brought with him from 2500 as they contain elements and minerals which have not yet been discovered.
 He has only one hope of survival - Alana and the Transducer...

 Eddie

 Eddie (Miles Buchanan) is a young street tough who acts as Silverthorn's chauffeur and henchman.
-He is not very bright and occasionally even clumsy, as a result of which Silverthorn gets angry with him, but is tolerated by his employer just so long as he is useful.
+He isn't very bright and occasionally even clumsy, as a result of which Silverthorn gets angry with him, but is tolerated by his employer just so long as he is useful.
 In The Girl from Tomorrow Part II: Tomorrow's End, Eddie confesses that he doesn't have a driving licence.